blissjaspis/education/install-docker-on-ubuntu.md

 ## Conclusion

-You now have a production-ready Docker environment on your Ubuntu 22.04 server.
+You now have a production-ready Docker environment on your Ubuntu 24.04 LTS server.
 You can build, ship, and run your applications using containers.
 For more advanced topics, refer to the official Docker documentation.